Zequez/logseq-vault/pages/Emotional Reactivity.md

 		- When you experience low blood sugar, weird hormonal combinatios, protein deficiency, lack of water, not enough sleep, stress from over-exertion, jet lag, lack of exercise, illness, or accident, etc...
 			- You might experience Emotional Reactivity.
 		- Reactivity appears gradually, sideways, from no apparent stimulus
-		- If physical symptom does not change after treatment from known [[Healers]]
+		- If physical symptom does not change after treatment from known [[Healers]] try with Feelings Practitioner; Emotional Body Healer.
 - It is possible to detect immediately which kind of Emotional Reactivity you or anyone is having and respond usefully.
 	-
 - These cause upsets in your life